How to Generate Barcode & QR Code Stickers in Laravel Using Milon Barcode and Snappy PDF

 $request->validate([

-'code_type' => ['required', 'string', 'in:barcode,qrcode'],
+'code_type' => 'required|string|in:barcode,qrcode',

 ]);

-$products = Product::get();
+$products = Product::all();

-$code_type = $request->code_type ?? 'barcode';
+$code_type = $request->code_type;

-$name = $code_type === 'qrcode'
+$fileName = $code_type === 'qrcode' ? 'qrcodes.pdf' : 'barcodes.pdf';

-return $pdf->download($name);
+return $pdf->download($fileName);

 }

-4. Basic Blade Template for Stickers (Default Size)
+4. Blade Template for Stickers

 <!doctype html>